larson-group/clubb_release/Readme.txt

 -----------------------------------------------------------------------

-After a long simulation has been performed, it is sometimes convenient to perform a new simulation that starts some time into the original simulation, rather than wasting time by starting again from the initial time.
+After a long simulation has been performed, it is sometimes convenient to perform a new simulation that starts some time in the middle of the original simulation, rather than wasting time by starting again from the initial time.
 The new simulation is then called a "restart" simulation.

-1. Perform the original simulation and save the GrADS output files.
+1. Perform the original simulation of case <CASE> and save the GrADS output files.
 These data will be accessed to restart the simulation.

 2. Create a subdirectory in /standalone called "restart" and move the GrADS output files to that subdirectory.